Australian paintings

 Bushfire Dreaming

-Pro Hart was another outback audience that found an eager audience in the cities with a return to an optimistic vision of the outback landscape.
+Pro Hart was another outback artist who found an eager audience in the cities with a return to an optimistic vision of the outback landscape.
 Instead of depicting the outback as a wasteland, Hart depicted it as a place of environmental and cultural beauty.
 Hart painted miners who were not dependant upon farming for their survival and who had therefore been spared the destructive influence of droughts.
 Because Hart did not see the outback as a place of broken dreams, he was able to convey the beauty of blue skies, parched land and gum trees.
 He painted people happily walking their dogs, and egalitarian bars open to the outback air and all those who wanted to join.

 Although Hart had a profound influence on Australia, it was on his outback home of Broken Hill where the change was the most pronounced.
 When he started his career, Broken Hill was a hard-drinking mining town.
 By the end, pubs had been converted to art galleries and a town of only 30,000 people was supporting up to 100 professional and semi-professional artists as well as over 30 private galleries.